CyberMiles/smart_contracts/OpenFinanceIO-demo/README.md

 ### 2.2 Reg S -- demo2

+`demo2` requires the same 4 arguments for issuer, cap table address, restrictor address and security index.
+The deploy procedure is similar to `demo`.
+The issuer and cap table address are the same as `demo`'s, but the restrictor should be `TheRegS`.
+Note that `TheRegS` does not have a constructor.

 ## 3. Some elaborations on token & regulation logic

 ### 3.1 Reg D 506 (c) -- demo